imartov/fabrique_smsending/README.md

 - **Validators**.
 The service has several validators to check the correctness when creating or updating objects.
     1. *Phone number validator*.
 The phone number must have the format: **7ХХХХХХХХХХ**.
 If the entered phone number does not correspond to this form, the service will warn you about this and will not allow you to create or update an object.
     2. *Date validators*.
 The start date and time of the sending cannot be later than the end date and time of the sending, just like the start and end time of business notifications.
+- **Logging**.
+The service provides a detailed logging system.
+The folder with logs is located in the root of the project - `fabrique_logging` and includes the following files:
+    1. `celery.log` - celery logging;
+    2. `client.log` - logging of any operations that are related to a specific client (adding/editing/sending a message, etc.) linked to the ID;
+    3. `message.log` - logging of any operations for a specific message (all requests and responses from an external service, all processing of a specific message, etc.) with reference to the ID;
+    4. `sending.log` - logging of any operations for a specific newsletter (both requests to the API and external requests to send specific messages, etc.) with reference to the ID

 ## Contributing